-Serious, life-threatening, or fatal respiratory depression may occur with use of BUTRANS.
-Monitor for respiratory depression, especially during initiation of BUTRANS or following a dose increase.
-Misuse or abuse of BUTRANS by chewing, swallowing, snorting or injecting buprenorphine extracted from the transdermal system will result in the uncontrolled delivery of buprenorphine and pose a significant risk of overdose and death.
+Serious, life-threatening, or fatal respiratory depression may occur with use of Butrans®.
+Monitor for respiratory depression, especially during initiation of Butrans® or following a dose increase.
+Misuse or abuse of Butrans® by chewing, swallowing, snorting or injecting buprenorphine extracted from the transdermal system will result in the uncontrolled delivery of buprenorphine and pose a significant risk of overdose and death.

-Accidental exposure to Butrans[®], especially in children, can result in a fatal overdose of buprenorphine.
+Accidental exposure to even one dose of Butrans®, especially by children, can result in a fatal overdose of buprenorphine.

-Prolonged use of BUTRANS during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
+Prolonged use of Butrans® during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
 If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available.

-Boxed Warning for Duragesic® (Fentanyl)2
+Boxed Warning for Duragesic® (Fentanyl)